mantzas/patron/README.md

   }
 ```

 The above is pretty much self-explanatory.
+The processor follows the sync pattern.

 ## Processors